mamakay2212/mamakay2212/README.md

 - 👀 I’m interested in telling stories with data
 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on analytical projects
-- 📫 How to reach me kanyinsola2212@yahoo.com
+- 📫 Reach me: diyankanyinsola@gmail.com

 <!---
 mamakay2212/mamakay2212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.